'Keeping a piece of England's history alive'

 The only existing picture of Turstin FitzRolf is that from the Bayeux tapestry, depicted as standard-bearer of William the Conqueror.

-After Turstin the barony went to Wynebald de Ballon, a Norman magnate and passed via his daughter Mabilia to Henry de Newmarch and the de Newmarch family.
+After Turstin, the barony with its huge landholdings went to Wynebald de Ballon, a Norman magnate and passed via his daughter Mabilia to Henry de Newmarch and the de Newmarch family.
 It was a very wealthy family with huge amounts of baronial estates, not only in the county of Somerset.
 Even many landholdings lay in other adjacent counties.

-North Cadbury in Somerset was the seat of this extensive barony, but it was not only connected to William the Conqueror (King William I) and the early feudal barons.
+North Cadbury in Somerset was the seat of the barony, but it was not only connected to William the Conqueror (King William I) and the early feudal barons.
 There are many well-known historic facts as well as numerous legends which based on actual facts.

 It is said that the nearby hill fort Cadbury Castle in South Cadbury is the most probable site of King Arthur’s famous Court called Camelot and the place where the barony takes its name from.
 Furthermore Cadbury Castle is a site rich of archaeological interest.
 Many excavations have taken place in the past and many archaeological highly interesting artifacts have been unearthed.